 The Operator may not charge the Joint Account for expediting, purchasing fees or other mark-up for Affiliate goods and services.

-The Operator is expected to provide reasonable support that charges are appropriately classified as a Competitive Transaction.
-If any one of the criteria in (i) – (iv) apply, it is considered a Competitive Transaction.
+The classification as Competitive Transaction establishes whether approval is required, but does not establish the appropriateness of the charge.
+Even if the transaction qualifies as a Competitive Transaction, the Non-Operator may still write an exception for charges that are not appropriate – for example, costs covered by overhead.

+The Competitive Transaction criteria are similar to those found in MFI-18, Operator Affiliates and Related Entities, and some of the prior COPAS accounting procedures.
 If an Affiliate routinely conducts business with unaffiliated third parties, it will likely be common knowledge in the public domain, or the Operator must provide reasonable documentation to support that is the case.
-For example, the affiliate may have website, or actively markets its goods and services.
+For example, the affiliate may have a website, or actively markets its goods and services.
 The Affiliate’s status as such is determined over time, not based on a single point in time.

+The Operator is expected to provide reasonable support that charges are appropriately classified as a Competitive Transaction.
+If any one of the criteria in items (i) – (v) apply, it is considered a Competitive Transaction.

 It might not be practical to show that the Affiliate’s rates and terms are the same charged to its other customers, or the Operator may be unable provide support the Affiliate’s charges if the entity is no longer an Affiliate when the audit is conducted or resolved.
 The charges are still acceptable if Operator can show the rates charged at the time were competitive with commercial rates in the area.

-Regarding charges under (i) and (ii), the Operator is expected to allow an audit and reasonably demonstrate the Affiliate goods or services are charged on same basis as goods or services provided by the Operator under Sections II.2 or II.6.
+Regarding charges under (ii) and (iii), the Operator is expected to allow an audit and reasonably demonstrate the Affiliate goods or services are charged on same basis as goods or services provided by the Operator under Sections II.2 or II.6.
 Labor rates are comprised of salary or wages and other components in Section II.2, but do not include support costs or overhead.

-Item (iii) reflects concepts found in many model form operating agreements – that Affiliate goods and services be provided at competitive rates and in accordance with customs and standards prevailing in the industry.
+Item (iv) reflects concepts found in many model form operating agreements – that Affiliate goods and services be provided at competitive rates and in accordance with customs and standards prevailing in the industry.
 Generally, the Non-Operators should be no worse off than if the Operator hired a third party to provide the equipment, facilities, or Material.
 The Operator is expected to provide reasonable proof that the Affiliate rates and terms are competitive.
 Examples of supporting documentation include invoices from other providers in the area, quotes or bid sheets.